-- A. An Application for Admission, as defined in Section 2.3, is required for a person to be considered for admission.
-Applications for Admission will be accepted between the hours of 9:00 a.m. and 5:00 p.m. on Monday through Friday, except designated holidays, at the following address: - B. The location, facilities and circumstances for accepting applications will afford persons the greatest opportunity to apply. - C. Periodically, Agent will attempt contact with each person on the waiting list to determine if they are still in need of assistance. - D. All RRC-applicants shall be referred by CHA with corresponding HOP numbers in accordance with the RRC.
+- A. An Application for Admission, as defined in Appendix ASection 2.3, is required for a person to be considered for admission.
+Applications for Admission will be accepted between the hours of 9:00 a.m. and 5:00 p.m. on Monday through Friday, except designated holidays, at the following address: [to be provided] - B. The location, facilities and circumstances for accepting applications will afford persons the greatest opportunity to apply. - C. Periodically, Agent will attempt to contact each person on the waiting list to determine if they are still in need of housing assistance. - D. All RRC-applicants shall be referred by CHA with corresponding HOP numbers in accordance with the RRC.
 RRC-applicants will be required to complete an application form that will be entered on the waiting list in sequential order of their HOP number.
 RRC-applicants will be processed in order of their HOP number.
-Once all of the RRC-applicants have been processed, the Agent will begin accepting applications from the general public.
-As applications are received from the general public, the date and time the application is received should be noted on the application form.
+Once all of the RRC-priorities have been processed, the Agent will begin accepting referrals from the CHA's current public housing residents waiting list.
+If no such waiting list exists, the Agent shall create a waiting list in conformance with All Applicable Public Housing Requirements.
+As applications are received, the date and time the application is received will be

+- noted on the application form.
 All data is subject to verification.
 Each adult member of the family must sign the completed application. - E. The Agent will keep a copy of each resident's application for admission in the resident's file.
 Any other occupancy information the Agent collects must be retained for at least three (3) years or in accordance with Federal Regulations.
 This will include data on current applicants and residents, and applications from families who were never admitted.